All Episodes

 Isn't it interesting?

-We get poll after poll showing Congress's approval numbers, particularly and Pelosi's personal numbers as well as Dingy Harry's are way, way down uh plummeting.
+We get poll after poll showing Congress's approval numbers, and Pelosi's personal numbers as well as Dingy Harry's are way, way down plummeting.

-And we get a little puff piece in the Washington Post about how brilliantly she's taking over that caucus, and she's not letting the other guys that have been around a long time steamroll her.
+And we get a little puff piece in the Washington Post about how brilliantly she's taken over that caucus and she's not letting the other guys that have been around a long time steamroller.

-I guess it's a good thing that uh that the Democrats do not get named uh by uh by the drive-by media like Republicans did, because you know, delay was the hammer.
+I guess it's a good thing that the Democrats do not get named by the drive-by media like Republicans did because, you know, delay was the hammer.

 Nancy Pelosi's the purse.